 We are an adult education charity providing part-time courses and educational opportunities for all adults.
 Our main funding is for people who are 19 years of age or over.
 You can read more about who we are and how we are funded here.

-What kind of courses we run.
+What type of courses we deliver

 You can read more about our general approach to adult education here.